Broached Goulder: an Australian furniture designer-maker’s multigenerational narrative

 Old and new favourites in Blackwood and Celery Top

 Having released Innate Night last year, a collection made from pickled Tasmanian Oak and Blackwood, in collaboration with Sydney based Spence & Lyda, Goulder was pleased to be able to work with Blackwood again and to find a new joy in working with Celery Top.

 “Celery Top Pine is my new favourite material.
 It’s the most beautiful thing to work with and was a great fit for the chaise lounge.
 I’m not sure if I could have made this piece without Celery Top because the whole back of the lounge is one piece of stack laminated timber that’s been hand carved.
 There’s no other way you could get that form from any other timber.”

 Celery Top was also used to create one of the credenzas, where Liz Williamson’s brightly coloured textiles pop against the creamy light tones of Celery Top.
 On the contrast, the second credenza was made out of Blackwood and Maharam leather, also woven by Williamson.
 The credenzas represent the postmodern pieces in the collection with their layered sliding doors signifying the four generations of layered knowledge in craftsmanship.

 Priding his work on the detail and attention to craft, Goulder explains that there’s something special about furniture that’s been made by hand as opposed to a technique that uses technology or machinery made for mass production.

-“The best thing about craft is the embodied energy.
+“The best thing about craft is embodied energy.
 There’s definitely a transferal of energy from the designer-maker that goes into every piece.
 When we create, we’re putting our energy, heart and soul into what we make.”